Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Place jars in the pressure canner

-- Add required amount of water to canner (check instructions for your canner)
+- Add the required amount of water to the canner (check the instructions for your canner)

 - Helpful Hint!
 Add a splash of vinegar to water in the canner to prevent mineral buildup if you have hard water.